-This topic presents work on computational models of memory as it is used in the context of different tasks.
+This topic presents work on computational models of memory as memory is used in the context of different tasks.
 The five papers we include were all presented at the 2016 International Conference on Cognitive Modeling, held at Penn State in University Park, Pennsylvania.
 They represent a selection of the best work on memory presented there.

 The work we selected demonstrates how empirical data and modeling methodologies at different levels of representation-from neural architectures through cognitive architectures to mathematical models-can facilitate the study of cognitive processes.
-The breadth of methods is remarkable, but it is juxtaposed with an aim to remain within the context of cognitive architectures that allow us to converge on a unified theory of the mind that can explain the constraints affecting any experimental task.
+The breadth of methods is remarkable, but it is juxtaposed with an aim to converge on a unified theory of the mind that can explain the constraints affecting any experimental task.
 Three of the papers present contribute to modeling in the ACT-R cognitive architecture and in related ones; the model in one paper is situated within a neural architecture; all of the studies have implications for models for memory.

-(a) Parker and Lantz in their contribution model grammatical acceptability in language comprehension.
-Their model is a cognitive, not a linguistic one.
+(a) Parker and Lantz, in their contribution, model grammatical acceptability in language comprehension.
+Their model is a cognitive, as opposed to a linguistic one.
 The authors program a new way of encoding linguistic knowledge in memory, and they integrate it with ACT-R. This way, they can reuse an existing ACT-R model of language comprehension and test it.

-There are many rewarding aspects of this work: it reuses rather than reinvents the prior model, it relates its mechanisms to a cognitive architecture, and perhaps most importantly, it is an integrated account of linguistic performance and general cognitive resources.
-Their memory account is interesting for another reason: holographic memory systems (e.g., Jones & Mewhort, 2007) provide distributed semantic representations related to Landauer's Latent Semantic Analysis (Landauer, Foltz, & Laham, 1998), and they relate their model to the representation of word embeddings, which map words to a high-dimensional vectors, and which have been remarkably successful in the world of computational linguistics in recent years.
+There are many rewarding aspects of this work: It reuses rather than reinvents the prior model, it relates its mechanisms to a cognitive architecture, and perhaps most important, it is an integrated account of linguistic performance and general cognitive resources.
+Their memory account is interesting for another reason: Holographic memory systems (e.g., Jones & Mewhort, 2007) provide distributed semantic representations related to Landauer's Latent Semantic Analysis (Landauer, Foltz, & Laham, 1998), and they relate their model to the representation of word embeddings, which map words to highdimensional vectors, and which have been remarkably successful in the world of computational linguistics in recent years.